jujemu/Office-Word-MCP-Server/README.md

 - Flexible padding units with support for points and percentage-based measurements
 - Clear, readable table presentation with proper alignment and spacing

+### Unified Content Management

+- Sequential management of block-level elements (paragraphs and tables) in their actual document order
+- Unified reading, modification, and deletion by absolute document index
+- Single-call content and formatting updates for paragraphs and tables
+- Integrated font, size, bold, italic, and color controls for unified blocks

 ### Document Protection

 - Add password protection to documents